ziyw/ziyw.github.io/about.markdown

   2. Masters of Doom by David Kushner
   3. The Secret History by Donna Tartt

-- Video games: Elden Ring and Planet Coaster 2
+- Video games: Elden Ring